Unpregnant

-Unpregnant is a 2020 American female buddy road comedy-drama film co-written and directed by Rachel Lee Goldenberg.
-The film is based upon the novel of the same name by Ted Caplan and Jenni Hendriks.
+Unpregnant is a 2020 American female buddy road comedy-drama film co-written and directed by Rachel Lee Goldenberg, based on the novel of the same name by Ted Caplan and Jenni Hendriks.
 It stars Haley Lu Richardson and Barbie Ferreira, with Alex MacNicoll, Breckin Meyer, Giancarlo Esposito, Sugar Lyn Beard, and Betty Who.

-The film follows a pregnant teenager Veronica (Richardson) who discovers that she cannot get an abortion in her home state of Missouri without her parents' permission and subsequently convinces her former friend Bailey (Ferreira) to take a road trip with her to Albuquerque so she can get one there.
+The film follows a pregnant teenager, Veronica (Richardson), who discovers that she cannot get an abortion in her home state of Missouri without her parents' permission and subsequently convinces her former friend Bailey (Ferreira) to take a road trip with her to Albuquerque so she can get one there.

 It was released on September 10, 2020, by HBO Max.

 Plot

 Seventeen-year-old Veronica Clarke takes a pregnancy test at school and is interrupted by her former best friend, Bailey Butler who sees that the test is positive.
 Initially, not knowing whose it is, Bailey offers to give a ride to a clinic where she can get an abortion if she needs one.
 Then, she assumes Veronica will be keeping the baby, subsequently disposing of the test.

 Veronica decides to get an abortion and then discovers it is forbidden in Missouri without parental consent.
-She quickly formulates a plan to get to Albuquerque, New Mexico where clinics will perform abortions without parental involvement but lacks funds to make it all the way.
+She quickly formulates a plan to get to Albuquerque, New Mexico where clinics will perform abortions without parental involvement, but lacks funds to make it all the way.
 Meeting with her boyfriend Kevin, she is shocked when he reacts to the pregnancy news by proposing.
-He also confesses he realised the condom had broken.
+He also confesses he realized the condom had broken.
 Veronica pretends she will consider the proposal, taking the ring with her.
 She then goes to Bailey who agrees to drive her to Albuquerque.

-At their first stop Veronica tries to pawn her engagement ring and is stopped by Kevin, who has been stalking her.
+At their first stop Veronica tries to pawn her engagement ring and is stopped by Kevin, who has been following her.
 Learning that Veronica needs the money for an abortion, the sympathetic pawnshop broker agrees to buy her ring.
 Veronica and Bailey head to Texas though they fight over their former friendship which Bailey fails to realize is because Bailey's father was ashamed of her nerdy pursuits as a child.

 While stopping at a diner Bailey is frightened by the arrival of local sheriffs.
 She reveals that the Firebird they are driving belongs to her mother's boyfriend.
 The girls escape detection when a fellow patron named Jarrod creates a scene.
 Jarrod later gives them a lift, introducing them to Matthews, a race car driver, who offers to drop them off at the closest bus station.
 Matthews turns out to be a woman (Kira), who Bailey is immediately attracted to.
 Bailey then reveals she's a lesbian and later has her first kiss with Kira.